isonaj/anthonyison.com/source/_posts/static-site-generation-with-vuepress.md

 ```

 ## Default Layout
-You can easily export the starting default theme by running `node_modules\.bin\vuepress extract`.
+You can easily export the starting default theme by running `npx vuepress extract`.
 This will save the default layout in the `.vuepress\theme` folder.
 I'm not going to open up themes too much just yet.
 That would be a whole blog post to itself, but if you're interested in digging in, I recommend [this post](https://www.amie-chen.com/blog/20190211-build-a-site-with-vuepress-part2.html).

 ![Vuepress site with default layout](screenshot1.png)
-*Figure: Vuepress site with default layout*
+**Figure: Vuepress site with default layout**

 # Downloading a theme
 If you're like me, you're not interested in the absolute nitty-gritty of the theme.
 You just want to generate content.
 What I like about Vuepress is that the theme is Vue.js and I can have a good crack at trying to maintain my theme, or tweak the theme as needed.